Admission to Molloy requires a high school grade point average of 3.0.

 Applicants who are home schooled must obtain a letter from their local school district officials confirming that the student has received an education "substantially equivalent" to instruction given to students graduating their district high school or take and pass a Test Assessing Secondary Completion (TASC), formally known as a GED, and receive a High School Equivalency Diploma from their state Education Department.
 Official SAT/ACT scores are required for all students who are applying within 1 year of HS graduation.

 Admissions Application Procedures

-Application procedure is initiated by obtaining an application form from the Office of Admissions and carefully following the directions on the application.
-Upon receipt of high school credentials, S.A.T./A.C.T. scores (Freshmen only), the application and a $40 non-refundable application fee, the admissions committee considers applications for admission.
+The application procedure is initiated by filing an application.
+Upon receipt of high school credentials, the application and a $45 non-refundable application fee, the admissions committee considers applications for admission.
 Although not required, a personal interview is strongly suggested to clarify Molloy's programs to the applicant.